Property Tax

 What is it?

-If you own movable residential or commercial property, you pay movable property tax (rzb).
-Movable residential or commercial property includes, for example, a houseboat, mobile home, or office space on a ship.
+If you own a movable residential or commercial property, you are required to pay movable property tax (rzb).
+Examples of movable residential or commercial properties include houseboats, mobile homes, or office space on a ship.

-Are you renting a houseboat or mobile home?
-Then you do not have to pay property tax.
-The rules are different for commercial premises.
-In that case, you pay owner's tax and user tax.
-So if you rent commercial premises, you do have to pay property tax.
+Are you renting a houseboat or a mobile home?
+If so, you do not have to pay property tax.
+The rules are different for commercial properties.
+In that case, you pay property and usage tax.
+So if you rent a commercial property, you do have to pay property tax.

-The municipality determines the rzb on January 1.
+The municipality sets the property tax on January 1.
 It does so based on the WOZ value of your residential or commercial property.

-See also WOZ decision (Real Estate Valuation Act).
-For real estate such as a house or commercial property, see real estate tax (ozb).
+See also the WOZ assessment (Real Property Valuation Act).
+For real property such as a house or commercial building, see property tax (ozb).

-The costs of the movable property tax (rzb) are equal to the immovable property tax (ozb).
+The cost of the movable property tax (rzb) is the same as that of the real property tax (ozb).

-The BSR ( ) is responsible for levying and collecting movable property tax for the municipality of West Maas en Waal.
+The BSR handles the assessment and collection of movable property tax for the municipality of West Maas en Waal.

 How does it work?